-Most visits to the Turks and Caicos Islands are trouble free, but you should nonetheless take sensible precautions against petty crime.
+Most visits to the Turks and Caicos Islands are trouble free, but you should nonetheless take sensible precautions against theft.
 Exercise caution when walking after dark or in isolated areas, such as deserted beaches, and avoid placing yourself in vulnerable situations.
 Never leave valuables unattended, especially on beaches.
 Hotel guests should always lock their doors and never open their hotel room door without first verifying the identity of the person knocking.
-Hotel guests should consider storing passports/identity documents, airline tickets, credit cards, and extra cash in hotel safes, but remember to take your passport with you when debarking.
+Hotel guests should consider storing passports/identity documents, airline tickets, credit cards, and extra cash in hotel safes, but remember to take your passport with you when debarking your cruise ship.
 It is best to keep your passport on your person and not in a handbag in case of theft.
 Automated teller machines (ATMs) are available; however, visitors should try not to frequent them, especially after dark.

 Visitors are advised to report crime to the Royal Turks and Caicos Islands Police Force as quickly as possible.
 Early reports frequently improve the likelihood of identifying and apprehending suspected perpetrators.